Infinage/StepByStep/README.md

 5. Choose the Notebook you want to start running it interactively on Colab!

 ## List of Notebooks 📌
+1. Cows & Bulls
-1. Caesar Cipher
+2. Caesar Cipher
-2. Vigenère Cipher
+3. Vigenère Cipher
-3. Matrix Multiplication
+4. Matrix Multiplication
-4. Word Search
+5. Word Search
-5. Minesweeper
+6. Minesweeper